thafaker/TerminalDrome/README.md

 cargo build --release
 ```

-After this, you need to setup your server config.
+After that, you need to setup your server config.
 Create a file named config.toml (vi config.toml or nano config.toml) in your TerminalDrome directory and edit the following specs:

 ```bash